Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 # Omnisyndetic Baryon Calculator

-The **Omnisyndetic Baryon Calculator** is a real-time geometric simulation engine that derives the mass, charge, curvature, and coherence of baryons from a purely topological framework.
-This model does not rely on particles, quantum fields, or empirical constants.
-Instead, it reconstructs identity from the failure of relational closure—using deviation in geometric loops as the only source of physical structure.
+The **Omnisyndetic Baryon Calculator** is a geometric simulation framework for computing baryon mass, charge, and internal coherence using only structural closure.
+It does not rely on quantum fields, particle ontologies, or Standard Model constants.
+Instead, it derives all quantities from a present-centric, topological reconstruction of relational constraint.

+This tool is not a replacement for existing physics — it’s a structural lens.
+One that asks: what if mass arises from constraint tension?
+What if identity is coherence across now?

+## Overview

-This repository contains the Unity/WebGL simulator that allows users to dynamically compute baryon properties using only two inputs:
+This repository contains a Unity/WebGL application that calculates baryon properties using just two inputs:

-- **Radial coherence length (λ)** — the spatial return scale of a triadic loop
-- **Total angular closure (Σφ)** — the sum of internal loop angles
+- **λ (lambda)**: the empirical coherence radius of the baryon, typically its charge radius (measured in femtometers)
+- **Q (charge)**: the electric charge of the baryon, which sets its angular deviation δ

-From these, the calculator derives:
+From these inputs, the simulator computes:

-- Mass (mc²)
+- Mass (in MeV)
-- Charge (Q)
+- Charge
-- Validation and Echonex energy
+- Validation energy (geometric stabilizing pressure)
+- Echo energy (structural remainder)
+- Relational feedback delay
-- Feedback delay and decay offset
+- Decay asymmetry offset
-- Planck units (ℏc)
-- Speed of light as coherence bandwidth

----

-## The Omnisyndetic Framework
+- Geometric coherence metrics (Planck-normalized where relevant)

+There are no fit parameters.
+No empirical values from the Standard Model are used beyond the measurable baryon radius and its charge.
+All numerical results emerge from structural closure within a single constraint field.

+## Structural Derivation of Mass

 The Omnisyndetic Framework is a relational reformulation of baryonic structure.
 It assumes:
 - Identity is the memory of attempted closure.